On the Distribution, Model Selection Properties and Uniqueness of the Lasso Estimator in Low and High Dimensions: Setting, Notation, and Basic Results

 Consider the linear model

-where $y$ is the observed $n \times 1$ data vector, X the $n \times p$ regressor matrix which is assumed to be non-stochastic, $\beta \in \R^p$ is the true parameter vector and $\eps$ the unobserved error term with independent and identically distributed components that follow a $N(0,\sigma^2)$-distribution.
-We consider the \emph{weighted Lasso estimator} $\betaL$, defined as the unique solution to the minimization problem
+where $y$ is the observed $n \times 1$ data vector, X is the $n \times p$ regressor matrix which is assumed to be non-stochastic, $\beta \in \R^p$ is the true parameter vector and $\eps$ the unobserved error term.
+We assume that $X'\eps$ follows a $N(0,\sigma^2X'X)$-distribution with $\sigma^2 > 0$, which, for instance, is the case when the components of $\eps$ are independent and identically distributed according to a $N(0,\sigma^2)$-distribution.
+Our results depend on the distribution of $X'\eps$ only, and we chose the normal distribution for presentation purposes.\footnote{In fact, some of the following results are completely independent of the error distribution.
+These are Lemma~\ref{lem:kkt} and Corollary~\ref{cor:kkt}, Theorems~\ref{thm:shrink} and \ref{thm:shrinkHIGH}, Corollary~\ref{cor:modelselection} as well as Theorems~\ref{thm:struct} and \ref{thm:unique}.}